developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 * Use of a StageNow profile which combines installation and configuration into a single profile is not supported.
 Two separate profiles need to be created:<br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
 Install PPC client and PPCClientMgr app.
 Start the PPC client activity.<br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
 Configure PPC settings.
-* When PPCClientMgr app is opened, a notification message is displayed in the device notifications drawer.
+* When PPCClientMgr app is opened on Android O or higher devices, a notification message is displayed in the device notifications drawer.
 This indicates that PPCClientMgr is running in the background.
 <img style="height:350px" src="Notifications_PPCClientMgr.png"/>
 _Figure 12.
 PPC client notification_ <br>